MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/getting-started/install-process.md

 ![](../imgs/download-instructions-2.png)

 The WDAC Wizard application will be installed and automatically launched after installation.
 A shortcut will be placed in the Start Menu.
+The application is sandboxed from the rest of the system.
+The app and its contents are installed to %PROGRAMFILES%\WindowsApps\.